madatajs/madata/docs/authentication.md

 `backend.logout()` will log the current user out.

-If user already has an access token, they will be logged in upon `Backend.create()`, as the `Backend` constructor calls `backend.login({passive: true})`.
+If user already has an access token, they will be logged in upon `Backend.from()`, as the `Backend` constructor calls `backend.login({passive: true})`.

 `Backend` objects are also event targets, and fire `mv-login` and `mv-logout` events.